Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Introduction

 \subsection{Acknowledgements}

 The work of Jiaoyang Huang was partially supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows and NSF grant DMS-2054835.
-Jiaoyang Huang would like to thank Amol Aggarwal for fruitful discussions and careful reading of the manuscript, which significantly improve the presentation.
-Jiaoyang Huang also wants to thank Vadim Gorin and Erik Duse for enlightening discussions.
+Jiaoyang Huang would like to thank Amol Aggarwal for fruitful discussions and careful reading of the manuscript, which has significantly improved the presentation.
+Jiaoyang Huang also wants to thank Vadim Gorin and Erik Duse for enlightening discussions, and the anonymous referees for helpful comments and suggestions.